 The main purpose of the meeting, of course was to select the branch allocation of 22 pubs for the 2019 Good Beer Guide.
 Eleven members were present, plus a couple of apologies, along with recommendations in absentia.
 The proceedings were presided over by branch chairman Craig, who did well in keeping the discussions focussed, and not too bogged down in the detail.

-In order to speed up the selection process and cut down on possible areas for dissent, the branch committee had established firm in line with CAMRA's Policy Document on Good Beer Guide entries.
+In order to speed up the selection process and cut down on possible areas for dissent, the branch committee had set out firm criteria for selection, in line with CAMRA's Policy Document on Good Beer Guide entries.
 The number of visits to each pub, as obtained from Whatpub, along with NBSS scores submitted, were all taken into account, along with general branch knowledge of each particular pub plus feedback from the surveyors.
 It was here that input from the meeting was especially useful, and was where I was able to voice my opinions.

 In just under two and a half hours 22 firm entries had been finalised along with three reserves.
 The latter being ranked 1 - 3, depending on final allocation.
 This was from a total of 50 pubs nominated and surveyed.
 Some pubs (just under half ) were obvious candidates, and were selected without dissent, whilst others required re-visiting (metaphorically speaking), involving further discussion.